gaganssingh/event_tickets-mern-microservices-project/README.md

 npm i express @types/express typescript ts-node-dev
 ```

-3. At the root of the service's directory, generate a typescript config file: `tsc --init`
+3. At the root of the service's directory, generate a typescript config file: `tsc --init`.
 4. Setup a basic server:

 ```